Monday, February 2, 2026

 Each paleo-Hebrew echoes its original, pictographic form and seems to also reflect the elemental quality associated with it:

-These sacred letters remind us that the Sefer Yetzirah is not merely an account of what God once did, but an invitation for us to participate in co-creating the world and to find meaning in our own acts of will, word, and breath.
+These sacred letters remind us that the Sefer Yetzirah is not merely an account of what God once did, but an invitation for us to participate in co-creating the world.

 In this way, the Image Cards reflect the dimension of nefesh: the living soul engaged in the ongoing process of creation, mirroring divine action through the choices of daily life.